Skip to content

 action="store_true",

-"bool : Display the gradient as a traveling wave."
+"bool : Do not display the gradient as a wave."

 help="Direction the gradient travels across the canvas.",